 -How do you mean they all agree?
 There’s a fair few of them, aren’t there?
 They can’t all agree.
 We’re counting on a bit of confusion, aren’t we?

-And there will be, Carl’s sure of it.
-There’s just this general consensus, apparently, on certain concepts anyway, without them even realising it sometimes.
-There’s these certain things that just become standard for them.
-Archetypes, Carl said.
+Of course and there’ll be plenty of confusion, Carl’s sure of it.
+It’s just that they have this general consensus, apparently.
+On certain concepts.
+Without them even realising it sometimes.
+There’s ideas that just become standard for them.
+Archetypes, Carl calls them.
 They share all these ideas, you see, and then the good ones just kinda become the way whatever it is, well, is.

 -What?
 And they all just go along with it?

 Mostly.
 Look, it’s like this: Someone thinks something up, like a story, you know?
-And everyone thinks it’s a good story so it sticks with them and they all sort of keep it in mind.
-Then, if they think up any stories of their own, like a new story but along similar lines as that first one, that story they all liked, then they copy the bits they liked from that first one and mix them about with a bunch of stuff they’ve added themselves.
-Even if they change something big, it just ends up getting defined by the way it’s different from what was decided on before by this collective imagination.
-Then the whole thing, it all sort of compounds and crystallises as things go along, so that you end up with this sort of general agreement on, say, what a thief looks and sounds like, or a hero, or what the afterlife is, or what little bearded guys living underground might be like, even people from other planets.
+And everyone thinks it’s a good story so it sticks with them and they all sort of keep thinking about it.
+Then, if they think up any stories of their own, like a new story but along similar lines as that first one, that story they all liked, well, they copy the bits they liked from that first one and mix them about with a bunch of stuff they’ve added themselves.
+Even if they change something big, it just ends up getting defined by the way it’s different from what was decided on before, by this whole collective imagination thing.
+Then it all sort of compounds and crystallises as things go along, so that you end up with a sort-of general agreement on, say, what a thief looks and sounds like, or a hero, or what the afterlife is, or what little bearded guys living underground might be like, even people from other planets.
 It’s got something to do with why they’re so inventive, like an organic growth of ideas, you know?
-The big stuff building up over time.
-Upstairs think that if we go along with these expectations, at the start at least, we’ll get a good foothold nice and early that we can exploit later.
+The big stuff naturally builds up over time.
+Carl and the folks upstairs think that if we go along with these expectations, at the start at least, then we’ll get a strong foothold nice and early that we can exploit later.
 Get it?

 Look, it doesn’t really matter why.
 This is just something that Carl says he and the boffins upstairs have decided on.
 He says that the huma- sorry, earthlings.
-The earthlings will take this all a lot better if it fits in with the stuff they’ve decided on already, the stuff in their stories, that’s all.
+The earthlings will take this all a lot better if it fits in with the stuff they’ve got in their heads already, the stuff in their stories, that’s all.